Estate Planning Services

 Even though trusts may be directly passed on to their beneficiaries and bypass probate, they are still subject to taxation.
 If the funds of the trust are dispersed slowly over time, the beneficiary will have to pay income taxes on these funds.
 The trust itself is also susceptible to taxes on capital gains.
 Estate tax laws are constantly changing and vary from state to state.
 Our CPAs help with estate tax planning so that you can minimize taxation for your trust and your beneficiaries.

 Let Chandler & Knowles CPAs Help with Your Estate Planning

 Get the most you can to your loved ones after you’re gone, and protect your assets from unnecessary taxation.
-Contact us at (817) 430-3000 to learn more about our estate planning services, or set up an appointment to meet with one of our CPAs at our offices in Flower Mound or Addison, TX.
+Contact us at (817) 430-3000 to learn more about our estate planning services, or set up an appointment to meet with one of our CPAs at our office in Flower Mound.

 Spread the Word:

 "I recommend Chandler & Knowles CPA's without hesitation, and we look forward to working with Rochelle, Kristy and the rest of the C&K staff for another 7 years and beyond!"

 ~ Tony Rex, CEO of Medical Experts of Texas, P.A./Premier Inpatient Management Services, LLC